esrf-bliss/Lima/camera/simulator/doc/index.rst

 Prerequisite
 ````````````

 There is no special prerequisite, the simulator can be compiled and tested on both Linux and Windows platforms.

 Installation & Module configuration
 ````````````````````````````````````

-According to the target platform, follow the instruction in :ref:`linux_installation` or :ref:`windows_installation`.

-The minimum CMake configuration is :
+Follow the generic instructions in :ref:`build_installation`.
+If using CMake directly, add the following flag:

 .. code-block:: sh

- COMPILE_CORE=1
- COMPILE_SIMULATOR=1

--  start the compilation :ref:`linux_compilation`
+  -DLIMACAMERA_SIMULATOR=true

--  finally for the Tango server installation :ref:`tango_installation`
+For the Tango server installation, refers to :ref:`tango_installation`.

 Initialisation and Capabilities
 ```````````````````````````````

-In order to help people understand how a camera plugin is being implemented in LImA, this section provides some important information about the developer's choices.
+Implementing a new plugin for new detector is driven by the LIMA framework but the developer has some freedoms to choose which standard and specific features will be made available.
+This section is supposed to give you the correct information regarding how the camera is exported within the LIMA framework.

 Camera initialisation
 .....................